 The next year, Allison began taking her classes on walks and runs daily.
 The result?
 Her students performed better on their academic tests and the class’ graduate rate increased.
 “My graduation rates that year were the highest I’d ever had,” she boasts.
 Allison knew she was onto something.
 She relocated desks to make room for donated treadmills and stationary bikes and put her Grade 8 class on 20 minutes of cardio three mornings a week (corresponding with their English class) and strength training the other two (corresponding with their math class).
 Only once their blood was pumping did Allison ask them to crack open their books.
 Suddenly, kids who used to have trouble concentrating were turning in completed assignments.
 “Students who weren’t able to sit still or stay awake were now focused for three hours.
 Their general demeanour changed.
 They were much more pleasant to deal with,” says Allison.

-Devon Nagy, now 20, was one of Allison’s first students to use the treadmills.
+Devon Nagy, now an adult, was one of Allison’s first students to use the treadmills.
 “I think I told her she was crazy,” he says, recalling the first day Ms. Cameron asked him to run on a treadmill in English class.
 Devon’s opinion of the treadmills quickly changed once he saw his grades improve.
 “I was getting 50s and 60s before they brought in the treadmills.
 After, my grades went up to the 80s,” he says.